ONLINE ACCESS available now!

 We will send you a link to the weekend you select upon receipt of your ticket order.

 While we will do our best to send you a link as soon as possible, please allow up to 48 hours for us to respond due to system limitations.

 Did you miss Abby Theatre Fest: Stage to Screen Edition?
 Don't fret - you can now watch each weekend's broadcast online and at your leisure!

-We’re excited to be presenting Abby Theatre Fest: Stage to Screen Edition, a two-weekend online version of our annual one-act play festival, but with a twist.
-This year, we’ve invited actors, writers, and film-makers from across Canada and Western USA to submit videoed performances of their original work, whether it be a devised short film or a performance reading of their short stories or poems.
-Films will be streamed in two groups over two weekends with fun, interactive online engagement.
-This festival has the same heart, soul and mind theatre you expect from us, but you'll be able to enjoy it from the comfort of your home.
+Abby Theatre Fest: Stage to Screen Edition is a two-weekend online version of our annual one-act play festival, but with a twist.
+This year, we invited actors, writers, and film-makers from across Canada and Western USA to submit videoed performances of their original work, whether it be a devised short film or a performance reading of their short stories or poems.
+Films were streamed in two groups over two weekends in October with fun, interactive online engagement.

 Motherhood and Being a Sandwich or The Best Laid Plans - Sue Backs